Albert C. Hunt: Career

 Hunt began practicing law in 1909 in Wagoner.
 He served 6 years as the Wagoner city attorney, after which he entered private practice.
 In 1921, he left private practice to serve as a district judge of the 21st Judicial District of Oklahoma from 1921 to 1925, when he was appointed to the position by Oklahoma Governor James B. A. Robertson.
 He was elected to the Oklahoma Supreme Court from the Tulsa District, serving from 1925 to 1931.
 After finishing his last term on the court, the family moved to Oklahoma City, where he opened his own law practice.
 He remained in private practice for ten years, until 1941, when Governor Leon C. Phillips appointed Hunt to be district judge of the 7th Judicial District in 1941, where he served by 5 years.
 During this period he was also chairman of the State Election Board of Oklahoma.

 After Supreme Court Justice Ben Arnold of the Oklahoma City Supreme Court District, died in 1946, then-governor Raymond Gary appointed Hunt to fill the resulting vacancy.
 According to his obituary, "Justice Hunt had the unusual distinction of having served as District Judge from two separate district court jurisdictions as well as from two separate Supreme Court districts of Oklahoma."
-Justice Hunt died in Oklahoma City on August 26, 1956, and was buried in Rose Hill Cemetery in Oklahoma City.
+Justice Hunt died in Oklahoma City on August 26, 1956.